Next: , Previous: , Up: Input Events [Contents][Index]

 You can use these x and y pixelwise deltas to determine how much the mouse wheel has actually moved at pixel resolution.
 For example, the pixelwise deltas could be used to scroll the display at pixel resolution, exactly according to the user’s turning the mouse wheel.
 This pixelwise scrolling is possible only when mwheel-coalesce-scroll-events is nil, and in general the pixel-delta data is not generated when that variable is non-nil.

-Similarly, some mice can generate mouse-wheel-left-event and mouse-wheel-right-event and can be used to scroll if mouse-wheel-tilt-scroll is non-nil.
+The same holds for the horizontal wheel movements which are usually represented by wheel-left and wheel-right events, but for which portable code should also obey the variables mouse-wheel-left-event and mouse-wheel-right-event, defined in mwheel.el.
 However, some mice also generate other events at the same time as they’re generating these scroll events which may get in the way.
 The way to fix this is generally to unbind these events (for instance, mouse-6 or mouse-7, but this is very hardware and operating system dependent).

 (pinch position dx dy scale angle)